mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

        the creation-time of the old-cookie.

     3. Remove the old-cookie from the cookie store.
+    (Notice that this algorithm maintains the invariant that there is at most one such cookie.)
 ~~~

 With cookie storage taken care of now we move onto sending cookies.
 In